-In addition to providing education in local schools and training to villagers in areas adjacent to Gunung Leuser National Park, the MECU Program provides transport of young trees and supplies and a strategy to plant diverse species in degraded forest areas within Gunung Leuser National Park.
+In addition to providing education in local schools and training to villagers in areas adjacent to Gunung Leuser National Park, the CECP and MECU Program provides transport of young trees and supplies and a strategy to plant diverse species in degraded forest areas within and around Gunung Leuser National Park.
 Under a Memorandum of Understanding, YPOI has received permission from the Park Authority to conduct forest restoration activities in the national park and establish a Monitoring and Investigation Unit to survey and patrol the park to better understand the wildlife and illegal activities impacting the protected species.
 YSHL is in the process of establishing a similar MoU with the Park Authority.

-The MECU is a cooperative venture with funding from US Fish and Wildlife, The Orangutan Project, Excelso, and OURF have provided continuing funding.
+The MECU is a cooperative venture that received initial funding from US Fish and Wildlife.
+The Orangutan Project, Sabin Family Foundation, Excelso, and OURF have provided continuing funding.
 YSHL & YPOI also coordinate with other NGOs in the region and with FOKUS.
 The MECU vehicle, a Ford Ranger 4x4 began operations in March 2011.
 YSHL is seeking a vehicle for the CECP.
 YPOI and CECP conduct their fieldwork in various villages in the Bohorok region.